Altinn/altinn-studio-docs/content/api/apps/data-elements/_index.en.md

 POST basePath?dataType={data type name}
 ```

 The **dataType** parameter is required and should reference one of the [data types defined on the application](../../models/app-metadata/#datatype).
 Data types with an **appLogic** property are linked to a form and will have data validation and calculation rules associated with them.
-Data types without an **appLogic** property will be handeled as an attachment and streamed directly to storage.
+Data types without an **appLogic** property will be handled as an attachment and streamed directly to storage.

 Request Content-Type is handled a little differently between the two cases: